kelvinkoon/kelvinkoon/README.md

 # Hey, I'm Kelvin! 👋

 I'm currently a 4th year :zap: Engineering student at the University of British Columbia.
+I'm an incoming Software Development Engineer at Amazon.
 I previously interned at Huawei and Netgear as part of UBC's co-op program.
-I'm particularly interested in:
+Particularly interested in:

 - Distributed Systems
 - Security